 - Employment south of Canal Street from Sept.
 11, 2001 to May 30, 2002

 - Diagnosis of a cancer or specific respiratory illnesses linked to the toxic dust of the WTC

-But you must register within the time permitted, or you lose your right to compensation.
+But critically, you must register within the time permitted, or you could lose your right to compensation.

 Many people have tried to complete the VCF application on their own, only to learn that it requires answers to hundreds of questions and many documents to download.
-It would be our pleasure to help you complete the process to ensure that you receive the compensation that you are entitled to.
-Please call us for a free consultation.
+It would be our pleasure to help you complete the process in order to ensure that you receive the compensation that you are entitled to.
+Please contact us for a free consultation.

 9/11 Victim Compensation Fund (VCF)

 Learn about the 9/11 VCF; permanently funded with over $10 billion to compensate anyone with 9/11-linked illnesses and 69 different cancers.

 World Trade Center Health Program (WTCHP)